-Working Women: Participation and the Earnings GapJune 21, 2017 Over the past several decades, women have increased their participation in the labor force.
+Working Women: Participation and the Earnings GapJanuary 17, 2019 Over the past several decades, women have increased their participation in the labor force.
 They are more heavily represented in some industries in the economy, while other industries continue to work to recruit them.
 As women have joined the labor force in greater numbers, their wages have improved compared with those of men, but a gap remains.

-Federal Reserve Chair Janet Yellen recently commented on women’s historical and current participation in the labor force.
+Former Federal Reserve Chair Janet Yellen has commented on women’s historical and current participation in the labor force.
 Using the lens of the history of Brown College, where she attended in the 1960s, Yellen’s critique of the stalled progress for women’s participation in the labor force is insightful and challenges us to remember there is still work to be done in opening up opportunities for women in the labor force.
-Yellen argues that if we want faster economic growth amid an aging population and slow productivity growth, removing barriers that limit women’s participation will improve potential economic growth and productivity.
+In 2017, while she was still Federal Reserve Chair, Yellen argued that if we want faster economic growth amid an aging population and slow productivity growth, removing barriers that limit women’s participation will improve potential economic growth and productivity.

 Women in the Labor Force